Ahraura: Festivals

 All major Festivals Like Holi, Deepawali, Eid, Dussehra etc. are celebrated with full zeal and joy.
 In Months of July, August and September there are many cultural and fun fair are organised at different places in Ahraura.

 Economics

 Ahraura has been an historical center of trade in the region, lately for forest products such as wooden toys, catechu (also known as kattha or khair, used in Betel nut chewing), Tendu tree leaves (used in preparing smoke-cigars/beedi), Tree raisins, and previously for food grains and vegetables.
 The nearby forests yield many valued medicinal herbs, a few of which are rare anywhere else.

 The city is very famous for the pink stones of its mountain rocks.
 Geographically the stones found are considered varieties of Chunar stone, but are different in attributes such as being harder.
 The unique quality of the stone is that it shines pink when touched with water, as in rain, recently used in huge quantity in the national parks erected by the government, in the cities of Lucknow and Noida.

-Banks

-Ahraura has modern banking facilities with ATM's.
-All the major banks like Allahabad Bank, the State Bank Of India, the Bank of Baroda, the Punjab National Bank and Grameen Bank have their branches in Ahraura.